 VP/Treasurer – The VP/Treasurer shall be responsible for all funds entering the club from dues and other activities (50/50’s, parties, etc.).
 He shall arrange for the settlement of all club debts authorized for payment by the members of the club.
 He shall report the treasury balance at each meeting and give a detailed treasury report.
 He is also responsible for notifying the tournament chairman (prior to each tournament) of any member that is not current with dues.

-Tournament Director – The tournament director will select and arrange all tournaments to include tee times and which members will run them.
+Tournament Director – The tournament director will select and arrange all tournaments to include tee-times, and which members will run them.
 The director will also determine if a rain out tournament is to be counted as an official tournament.
 The members selected to run a tournament will be responsible for arranging foursomes, games, and prize holes (long drive, closest to the pin, etc.).
 These members will also be responsible for collecting signed and attested scorecards upon the conclusion of the tournament.

 Standing Committees

 Golf Rules Committee - The rules committee will be selected by the president at the beginning of his term.
-His committee will consist of at least two members and they will establish all rules and regulations for the upcoming year pertaining to tournament golf.
-They will also act as arbiter for any disputes concerning violations of any golfing rules during tournament play.
-Their decision will be final.
+The committee will consist of at least two members and they will establish all rules and regulations for the upcoming year pertaining to tournament golf.
+They will also act as arbiter for any disputes concerning violations of any golfing rules during tournament play; their decision will be final.
 Any disputes must be brought to the attention of a committee member prior to the conclusion of the tournament.
 The golf rules committee chairman shall appoint at least one committee member to be present until the conclusion of all tournaments.

 Bylaws Committee – The bylaws committee will be selected by the president at the beginning of his term.
 This committee will consist of at least two members.
-They will investigate and report any and all suggested amendments to the club bylaws and shall maintain the same at all times.
+They will investigate and report all suggested amendments to the club bylaws and shall maintain the same at all times.
 Each suggested revision or amendment will be reported, reviewed and discussed at a regularly scheduled meeting.
 If it is decided the revision or amendment has merit, it will be further reviewed by the bylaws committee for appropriate action.
-At the next regularly scheduled club, meeting the revision or amendment will be presented by the bylaws committee for final vote.
+At the next regularly scheduled club meeting the revision or amendment will be presented by the bylaws committee for final vote.
 If accepted, the revision or amendment will be immediately implemented into the club’s bylaws.

 SECTION II